commodity-js/commodity/packages/commodity/README.md

 ## Performance

--   **Bundle size**: ~15KB minified, tree-shakeable
+-   **Hyper-minimalistic bundle size**: ~3KB minified, ~1KB minzipped.
+Most of the package is type definitions.
--   **Tree-shakable and code-splittable**: Helps you create hyper-specialized suppliers: One function or piece of data per supplier
+-   **Tree-shakable and code-splittable architecture**: Helps you create hyper-specialized suppliers: One function or piece of data per supplier
 -   **Memory usage**: Smart memoization prevents duplicate dependency resolution
--   **Optimal waterfalls**: Preloads as much as it can to prevent waterfalls (customizable with `preload: false`)
+-   **Options to optimize dependency chain waterfalls**: Define suppliers as lazy or eager, call init() to preload some values as soon as possible.

 ## Quick Example